jsenv/core/README.md

 > Developper tool providing a unified workflow to write JavaScript for the web, node.js or both at the same time. jsenv is designed to be reusable on different project.

-## Why jsenv?
+## Introduction

-I have several npm packages that I want to maintain.<br />
-Setuping tools for each of them takes times and is hard to maintain accross all of them.<br />

-I made jsenv to use it inside all my JavaScript projects which can be front-end, back-end or fullstack.<br />

-## What jsenv can do ?
+`jsenv` is a collection of developper tools.
+A github organization named jsenv is the root of all github repositories related to jsenv.
+Most github repositories got a corresponding package published on npm.<br />
+`jsenv-core` is the main entry point where you can find jsenv documentation.

+## How to use

 The list below presents what tool jsenv provides.
-You may want to use only some of them.
+You can use only some of them.

 - start a server sending self executing html source for every file of your project.<br/>
   — see [browser explorer server](./docs/browser-explorer-server/browser-explorer-server.md)